MAT Test Breakdown

 - Philosophy: To explain nature of information, truth or human experience.

 MAT Analogy Structure

 An analogy contains two pairs of terms, each pair based on the same relationship.
 The terms are represented as A:B::C:D signifying that A is related to B as C is related to D. The terms are typically words but can be numbers, symbols or word parts as well.
-One term in a MAT analogy is missing and it has to be selected form the four given answer options.
+One term in a test analogy is missing and it has to be selected form the four given answer options.

 The two pairs of terms come from the same subject area, but exceptions do exist, depending on the type of relationships among the terms.